aslanismailgit/Discriminant-Analysis-GUI---MATLAB/README.md

 # Discriminant-Analysis-GUI---MATLAB
-A GUI designed to understand basics of Discriminant Analysisi This App is designed to carry out PCA.
+A GUI designed to understand basics of Discriminant Analysisi

 - There 2 options to run:
   1. Add App file to MATLAB Apps